sierdzio/terminalgui/README.md

 Windows PowerShell also seems to work pretty well.

+## macOS

+Works well.
+The only missing feature is mouse position tracking, so dragging Widgets to move or resize them does not work.

 ## License

 See LICENSE.md - TG is available under WTFPL.
 It links to Qt, though, so you